W. Tate Brady

 Wyatt Tate Brady (January 20, 1870 – August 29, 1925) was an American merchant, politician, former Ku Klux Klan member, and a founder of Tulsa, Oklahoma.

 Early life

-Brady was born in Forest City, Missouri, in 1870.

-His family moved to Nevada, Missouri when he was 12, where he eventually took a job at a shoe store.

-Here, he was the victim of a robbery.

-In 1890, at the age of 20, Brady arrived in present-day Tulsa, Oklahoma.
-In 1895, Brady married Rachel Davis, who was a member of a prominent Cherokee family.
-After the marriage, Brady was adopted into the Cherokee tribe and became a strong advocate for their tribal claims against Washington.
+Wyatt Tate Brady was born in Forrest City, Missouri on January 20, 1870.
+In 1890, he moved to Tulsa as a shoe salesman and opened the town's first mercantile store.
+On April 10, 1895, Brady married Rachel Davis, a member of a prominent Cherokee family.
+After the marriage, Brady became a citizen of the Cherokee Nation and became a strong advocate for their claims against the United States.

-Together they had two daughters and three sons.